-In 1947 members of Soroptimist International Southport decided to set up a fund in order to purchase a house.
-The aim was to obtain a property that could be converted into flats.
+In 1947 members of SI Southport decided to set up a fund in order to purchase a house.
+The aim was to obtain a property that could be converted into self-contained apartments or rooms.

 Recently the committee decided to outsource the management of both houses, as legislation was continually changing.